dgcnz/relaxed-equivariance-dynamics/blogpost.md

 Figures 5 and 6 show hessian spectra for the same early and best checkpoints of E2CNN and Rsteer as used for the previous analysis.
 With regards to flatness of the loss landscape these plots allow us to make a similar conclusion.
 We see that for both checkpoints E2CNN has much larger eigenvalues than rsteer, this can lead to training instability, sharp minima and consequently poor generalization for E2CNN.

 To evaluate the convexity of the loss landscape we need to look at the negative eigenvalues in the Hessian Spectra.
 We see that for both models, neither spectra shows any negative eigenvalues.
-This suggests that both the fully equivariant E2CNN and the relaxed Rsteer models exibit "mostly convex" loss landscapes.
+This suggests that both the fully equivariant E2CNN and the relaxed Rsteer models exhibit "mostly convex" loss landscapes.
 Thus convexity of the loss landscapes does not seem to play a large role in the performance

 <div style="text-align: center;">